RonitZinzuvadiya1040/Chat-Laravel-Pusher/README.md

 ## CSS

-Copy style css from the live system
+Copy style css from the live system and paste it in `public/style.css`

 - `https://chat.laravel.pusher.edlin.app/style.css`